Horsetail Fall (Yosemite)

 Because of the potential for crowds, the best strategy here is to arrive early and forego what may be a great view from the elevated riverbank (that is sure to be blocked by late-arrivers trying to cram their way in), in favor of getting as close to the river as possible.
 Standing at river level gives you many more compositional choices, and nobody else can block your wide shots.
 (But if there are other photographers already set up on the elevated riverbank when you arrive, please don’t be the one who sets up in front of them.)

 Regardless of where you set up to photograph Horsetail Fall, it’s pretty difficult to find something that nobody else has done.
 But that doesn’t mean you shouldn’t try.
-Even with Southside Drive shut down, there are definitely other places in Yosemite Valley with view of Horsetail Fall, they just take a little hunting—I suggest walking the south bank of the Merced River, and ascending the 4 Mile Trail.
-And since you’ll likely be doing lots of waiting, take advantage of the downtime to experiment with compositions.
+Even with Southside Drive shut down, there are definitely other places in Yosemite Valley with view of Horsetail Fall, they just take a little hunting—I suggest walking the south bank of the Merced River and ascending the 4 Mile Trail and looking for vantage points above Yosemite Valley.
+Wherever you end up, you’ll likely be doing lots of waiting, so take advantage of the downtime to experiment with compositions.

 Strategy